turingschool/lesson_plans/ruby_03-professional_rails_applications/building_internal_api.md

 Try to test drive the implementation before looking at the code below.
 ---

 Run the tests and the first error we get is: `ActionController::RoutingError: No route matches [GET] "/api/v1/items/980190962"`, or some other similar route.
-FactoryGirl has created an id for us.
+Factory Girl has created an id for us.

 Let's update our routes.